Fluid Boundary Conditions from AdS/BCFT: Other Boundary Conditions

 Thus, starting from the un-boosted AdS Schwarzschild metric \eqref{eq:LorentzBH}, we impose CBC with $T=0$ and adopt the solution

 Under this choice, the normal vector to the boundary remains simply

 where $A$ is a normalization constant, as previously defined.

 In AdS/BCFT, the analysis of CBC imposed on the EOW brane is still an underdeveloped area.
 In particular, there is no established general method for specifying the perturbation $\delta h $, i.e., for determining how it is provided to a specific spacetime.
-Therefore, in this work we consider two cases for the perturbation: \begin{itemize} \item The metric variation induced by diffeomorphism on the brane, expressed as the Lie derivative $\mathcal{L}_{\xi} h =2\sigma h $(Ideal fluid). \item The metric variation induced by the fluctuation of the fluid parameters $u^\mu$ and $b$(Viscouse fluid). \end{itemize} Although both cases are interesting, the detailed analysis of the viscous fluid scenario involves more complicated calculations.
-For clarity and simplicity of the main argument, we will focus solely on the ideal fluid case in the main text and defer the analysis of the viscous fluid perturbation to the appendix.
+Therefore, in this work we consider two cases for the perturbation: \begin{itemize} \item The metric variation induced by diffeomorphism on the brane, expressed as the Lie derivative $\mathcal{L}_{\xi} h =2\sigma h $. \item The metric variation induced by the fluctuation of the fluid parameters $u^\mu$ and $b$. \end{itemize} Although both types of perturbations are comprehensive, a fully systematic treatment of either setup beyond the leading order becomes considerably more involved.
+For clarity, in the main text we focus on the perturbation induced by a diffeomorphism on the brane and analyze its leading-order consequence in the derivative expansion.
+The complementary setup in which the perturbation is induced directly by fluctuations of the fluid data $u^\mu$ and $b$ is presented in Appendix~\ref{app:second-order-CBC}.

 In the ideal fluid case, the zeroth-order extrinsic curvature of the brane takes the same form as in \eqref{eq:K0}.
 Using the first equation of the conformal boundary condition (\ref{eq:CDC}), we immediately deduce the condition $u^{w}\hat{=} \ 0$.
 The remainder of this section is thus devoted to exploring the implications of the second boundary condition in the ideal fluid scenario.
-The detailed analysis and results concerning the viscous fluid case are provided separately in the appendix.